FrankNPC/bitryon-logging-examples/bitryon-logging-integration-java-spring-example/README.md

  * 2: load the jar with javaagent: java -javaagent:bitryon-logger-1.0.1.jar= -jar your-app.jar
  * 3: add io.bitryon.logger.spring.LoggingInitiationSpringApplicationRunListener to META-INF/spring.factories

- * In general, above is enough,
+ * In general, either one of above should be enough,
  * X: It may not work on final methods, or interface with @Logging, or with JUnit, try proxy and AOP pointcut
  * Y: Annotate methods/classes/interfaces with @Logging, or manually add methods: io.bitryon.logger.boostrap.LoggingMethodIntercepter.addTargetMethods/addTargetMethod/addClasses
  * Z: Integrate bitryon-logger-spring-boot-starter with AutoConfigurationBitryonLogger could work for AOP to proxy interfaces.